 - Nearly any felony offense that would be classified as crimes against the person

-- Any felony involving death as an element of the offense
+- Any misdemeanor or felony offense of assault involving death as an element of the offense

 - Repeat DWI offenses (first-time DWI convictions can be expunged after 10 years if there have been no repeat offenses in that time)